kaomoneus/cppl/README.md

 In our example we just call `MyPackage::B::useA()` and then return `0`.

 **Note:** `#include` directives are also supported.
-But whenever programmer uses them, current unir and all dependent units will include whatever `#include` directive refers to.
-So it is always better to use `#import` directive whenever its possible.
+But whenever programmer uses them, current unit and all dependent units will include whatever `#include` directive refers to.
+So it is always better to use `#import` directive whenever it's possible.

 **Note:** `#import` definitions must be a first definitions in source file.